 - an international exemplar of two-way exchange of knowledge systems between Te Ao Māori (“the Māori world”) and western science and innovation

 - realising the potential of the Māori value chain (its businesses and assets) to grow the New Zealand economy

-- more Māori scientists and engineers working in the hi-tech business sector.
+- more Māori scientists and engineers working in the hi-tech research and business sectors.

-A Kāhui Māori oversees Vision Mātauranga to ensure a Te Ao Māori view is embedded across the Challenge as a business-as-usual component.
+A Kāhui Māori (advisory group) oversees Vision Mātauranga to ensure a Te Ao Māori view is embedded across the Challenge as a business-as-usual component.